 Departments within Women’s Services (NICU, L&D, and Mother-Baby) are the most sought-after throughout our health system.
 We encourage you to select at least one or two units outside of these areas to expand your options.

 All offers for the Nurse Residency Program with Saint Luke’s Health System are contingent offers of employment, based on the successful completion of nursing school and passing the NCLEX.
 Should you be offered a position during the semester and you verbally accept, we will hold that position until you graduate.
 Once you schedule the NCLEX and pass the exam, you will work with the HR recruiter to determine your start date.
 Nurse Residency Program start dates vary.
 At Saint Luke’s, we are flexible based on your graduation date and scheduling of the NCLEX.

-Bret Knappenberger is the Senior Talent Acquisition Partner responsible for new graduate nurse recruitment across Saint Luke’s Health System.
+Bret Knappenberger is the Manager of Talent Acquisition responsible for new graduate nurse recruitment across Saint Luke’s Health System.

 Contact Bret today.